VuongLeBinhDuong/NeMo-Agent-Toolkit/docs/source/extend/function-groups.md

 ## Best Practices

 - Keep group instance names short and descriptive; they become part of function names.
-- Use `expose` to present only safe, public operations.
-Keep helper functions unexposed.
 - Share expensive resources (for example, clients, caches) through the group context instead of recreating them per function.
 - Validate inputs with Pydantic schemas for robust error handling.